Transitional Conditional Independence: Introduction

-In Section \ref{sec:applications-causal_models}, as a the most striking application of transitional conditional independence, we will introduce the notion of causal Bayesian networks that allow for (non-stochastic) input variables.
-The main theorem will be that such causal Bayesian networks will satisfy a directed global Markov property, relating its graphical structure to transitional conditional independence relations.
-Since the notion of transitional conditional independence is stronger than any other notion of (extended) conditional independence, our result is thus the strongest form of a global Markov property for such graphical models proven so far, while using the same assumptions.
+In \Cref{sec:applications-causal_models}, as the most striking application of transitional conditional independence, we first review the graph theory that we need --- the main point being that d-separation, adapted to graphs with input nodes, satisfies all the asymmetric separoid rules in total analogy to transitional conditional independence --- and then introduce Bayesian networks that allow for (non-stochastic) input variables.
+The main theorem will be that such Bayesian networks satisfy a directed global Markov property, relating its graphical structure to transitional conditional independence relations.
+What this adds over the existing formulations is not the graphical criterion but the \emph{conclusion}: the criterion hands one an actual Markov kernel and a factorization, rather than a family of almost-sure identities, and it does so without any assumption whatsoever on the input spaces, see \Cref{rem:gmp-what-is-gained}.